bkellerlab/reweightingtools/README.md

      `conda install -c numba numba`

-   b) deeptime: install the deeptime extension in cloned deeptime folder via `pip insatll .`
+   d) go to [deeptime](https://github.com/deeptime-ml/deeptime) and follow the installation instructions

+4. install further dependencies, e.g. `conda install -c anaconda matplotlib`, `conda install -c anaconda spyder`

 5. create scripts for simulation and analysis with Girsanov reweighting or use the setup and templates in [reweightingtools](https://github.com/bkellerlab/reweightingtools)

-   Example studies are discussed in [Implementation of Girsanov reweighting in OpenMM and Deeptime](-).
+   Example studies are discussed in [Implementation of Girsanov reweighting in OpenMM and Deeptime](https://pubs.acs.org/doi/full/10.1021/acs.jpcb.4c01702).

-a) The propagation of a system, cf. Fig. 3 and Fig. 5 b-d, according to a Langevin symmetric splittig scheme at a unbiased (`openMM_simulation()`) or biased potential (`openMM_biased_simulation()`) can be realized with the help of some top-level functions of the [reweightingtools simulation-api](https://github.com/bkellerlab/reweightingtools/blob/main/reweightingtools/simulation/api.py).
+a) The propagation of a system, cf. Fig. 3 and Fig. 5 b-d, according to a Langevin symmetric splittig scheme at a unbiased (`openMM_simulation()`) or biased potential (`openMM_biased_simulation()`) can be realized with the help of some top-level functions of the [reweightingtools simulation-api](https://github.com/bkellerlab/reweightingtools/blob/main/reweightingtools/simulation/openmmSimulation/api.py).
 A detailed description of the setup can be found in the respective function documentation, e.g. here for the biased simulation:

   ```py
    # Import